elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 {% include-markdown "../links.md" %}

 # Stage 2: Construction (prototyping, construction and implementing core functionality)

 #### Learning Outcomes:

 **1. Describe what are the key decisions that need to be made during the Construction phase.**
+This is the stage in which the main development of the software is taking place and its core functionality is developed in an iterative process.
+The software will most likely be developed with the use of toy example input data, developers will document the code while writing it (inline documentation, docstrings etc.).
+It is also important to ensure that the code functions as intended (e.g. via unit tests or doctests).

+'''
+Learning experience:
+In small groups groups, learners will try to answer the following questions:
-- testing approach needs to be defined (incl. the list of the types of test implemented and relevant test parameters)
+- Which testing approach will be used (including the list of the types of test implemented and relevant test parameters)?
-- include also sample example input and output files.
+- Does the testing approach also include sample example input and output files?
-- the actual scope, goals and purpose of the software needs to be defined and documented
+- What are the actual scope, goals and purpose of the software?
+How will these be documented?
+'''

+#### NEXT TIME: START FROM HERE
+Narrative:
+- How to test your software
+- Features of example input and output files (recommendations on how to create ideal test files)
+- Effective ways to document your software

 **2. For each decision, explain why it’s important.**
 - testing approach needs to be defined (incl. the list of the types of test implemented and relevant test parameters)